Gorman, California

-Gorman is an unincorporated community in northwestern Los Angeles County.
+Gorman is an unincorporated community in northwestern Los Angeles County, California, United States.
 It is located in Peace Valley south of the Tejon Pass, which links Southern California with the San Joaquin Valley and Northern California.
 Due to this location, the area has served as a historic travel stop dating back to the indigenous peoples of California.
-Tens of thousands of motorists travel through Gorman daily on the Golden State Freeway (Interstate 5) since the highway's completion in the mid-20th Century.
+Tens of thousands of motorists travel through Gorman daily on the Golden State Freeway (Interstate 5) since the highway's completion in the mid-20th century.

 Geography

 Gorman is 1530 acre in size.
 It lies where three Transverse System mountain ranges meet, namely the Sierra Pelona Mountains, the Tehachapi Mountains, and the San Emigdio Mountains.

 One of the Mountain Communities of the Tejon Pass, it is southeast of Frazier Park and south of Lebec.
 Interstate 5 runs through Gorman, and State Route 138 connects to the freeway a few miles south.

 California poppies, lupines, and other wildflowers dramatically cover the hills in the springtime when there is sufficient rain.